 According to him, he has been averaging around $15,000 to $30,000 every season.

 That’s more than some of us make in our jobs during the entire year!

 Why Selling Christmas Trees is a Good Business?

-No matter how bad the economy gets, no matter how bad people’s financial life gets, a Christmas tree is one thing that they will still spend money on.
+No matter how bad the economy gets, no matter how bad people’s financial lives get, a Christmas tree is one thing that they will still spend money on.

-And for an entrepreneurial-minded person, that means an everlasting opportunity.
+And for an entrepreneurial-minded person, that means an opportunity.